jpaulm/javafbp/README.md

 ## Building/viewing Component Attributes List

-You can display the JavaFBP components list by clicking on http://htmlpreview.github.io/?https://github.com/jpaulm/javafbp/blob/master/compList.html then `Edit/Find in This Page` (unfortunately you cannot click on the `compList.html` file directly on GitHub).
+You can display the current JavaFBP components list by clicking on http://htmlpreview.github.io/?https://github.com/jpaulm/javafbp/blob/master/compList.html then `Edit/Find in This Page` (unfortunately you cannot click on the `compList.html` file directly on GitHub).

 Here is a portion of `compList`:

 ![compList part](docs/compListPart.png)

+To rebuild it, execute the `.bat` file `javafbpcompattrs.bat` in your JavaFBP root directory.
+The result will be in `<user>/temp/JavaFBPCompAttrs.html`.

 ## Checking your setup